Animated films and their emotional impact

 Animated films have the power to connect emotionally with audiences of all ages.
 They use universal stories to evoke deep feelings.

-Thanks to their ability to address complex themes, these works manage to make you cry and reflect, providing an intense and memorable emotional experience for the viewer.
+Thanks to their ability to address complex topics, these works manage to make you cry and reflect, providing an intense and memorable emotional experience for the viewer.

-Its success lies in blending moving narratives with visual and musical elements that reinforce the emotional impact, creating lasting bonds.
+Its success lies in mixing moving narratives with visual and musical elements that reinforce the emotional impact, creating lasting bonds.

 Universal themes in animation